ManaanAnsari/rasa_telegram/README.md

 # what is this ?
 This repo is a result of blog post youcan find here <>
 it will help you get up and running with rasa and telegram
+---

-#How To Use ?
+# How To Use ?
 first install all the dependencies from requirements.txt

 	pip install -r requirements.txt

 	pip install rasa_core_sdk (if needed)

 and download spacy english model

 	python -m spacy download en

 #Train rasa_nlu